einarjon/adventofcode.sh/README.md

 ### 15.sh
  1. Store the last known position in a sparse array.
 Calculate next position until done.
  2. Finally bash fails.
-Sparse arrays in bash seem to be linked lists, so accessing/adding an item is O\[Nlog(N)\] or worse.
+Sparse arrays in bash seem to be linked lists, so accessing/adding an item is O\[N\] or worse.
     Gave up after 20 hours getting to item 6.1M, and solved it in 10-12 seconds with awk.
-    Using a sharded-set https://github.com/romkatv/advent-of-code-2019 solves this in about half an hour.
+    Using a sharded-set https://github.com/romkatv/advent-of-code-2019 solves this in about 20 minutes.

 ### 16.sh
  1. Find the min/max of the classes, then loop through every ticket to find illegal values.